gethop-dev/hop-documentation/docs/source/how-to/delete-aws-resources/main.rst

 The ``aws env-vars sync`` command is used to sync the environment variables between a file in disk and the variables stored in the Parameter Store.
-For deleting all the stored environment variables in SSM you can just provide an empty file to the command.
+For deleting all the stored environment variables in SSM Parameter Store you can just provide an empty file to the command.

 Create the empty file: